indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 **Given** I am an authenticated user
 **When** I access my profile settings
-**Then** I can update my name, email, and password
+**Then** I can update my name and password

-**And** email changes require verification
-**And** password changes require current password confirmation **And** password must meet security requirements (min 8 chars, mix of types) **And** I receive confirmation when profile is updated **And** I can view my role and agency but cannot change them
+**And** password changes require current password confirmation **And** password must meet security requirements (min 8 chars, mix of types) **And** I receive confirmation when profile is updated **And** I can view my role, agency, and email but cannot change them myself

+**Given** I am a Regular Agency User
+**When** I need to change my email address
+**Then** I must request the change from an Agency Admin **And** only an Agency Admin can update my email to ensure company policy compliance

+**Given** I am an Agency Admin
+**When** I access my profile settings
+**Then** I can update my own email address
+**And** email changes require administrator verification **And** the change is logged in the audit trail

 **Permission Clarifications:**
 - **Regular Agency Users** can:
-  - Update their own profile (name, email, password)
+  - Update their own profile (name, password only)
+  - Request email changes from admins (cannot self-update)
   - Change student application statuses
   - View and check student data
   - Update student information
 - **Regular Agency Users** cannot:
+  - Change their own email address (admin-only)
   - Change/update college information
+  - Change their own role or agency assignment

+- **Agency Admins** can:
+  - Update their own email (with verification)
+  - Update email addresses for all users in their agency
-  - Change/update payment plans or installment details (can only update payment status)
+  - Change/update payment plans and installment details
   - Modify agency-level settings
-  - Change their own role or agency assignment
+  - All permissions granted to Regular Agency Users

+**Audit Trail Requirements:**
+- All payment plan and installment changes must be logged with:
+  - User ID who made the change
+  - Timestamp of when the change was made
+  - Previous and new values (what was changed)
+- All agency-level setting changes must be logged with:
+  - User ID who made the change
+  - Timestamp of when the change was made
+  - Previous and new values (what was changed)
+- Audit logs must be immutable and retained for compliance

 **Prerequisites:** Story 2.3

 **Technical Notes:**
 - Create /settings/profile page
 - Implement API routes: PATCH /api/users/me/profile, PATCH /api/users/me/password
+- Implement API route: PATCH /api/users/{id}/email (admin only)
-- Email verification flow: send verification email, require click to confirm
+- Email verification flow for admin changes: send verification email, require click to confirm
 - Hash new passwords before storage
 - Add users.email_verified_at field
-- Display read-only agency name and role
+- Display read-only email, agency name and role for regular users
+- Enforce permission checks:
+  - Regular users cannot modify their own email (admin approval required)
-- Enforce permission checks: regular users cannot modify college or payment plan data (only status updates)
+  - Regular users cannot modify college data
+- Implement comprehensive audit logging:
+  - Log all email changes in audit_log table with admin user_id
+  - Log all payment plan and installment changes with user_id, timestamp, and field-level change tracking
+  - Log all agency-level setting changes with user_id, timestamp, and field-level change tracking
+  - Ensure audit logs capture before/after values for all changes

 ---